devbender/dump1090-ipfs-pubsub/README.md

 # IPFS pubsub dump1090

-Publish your dump1090 data to IPFS so we can create a decentralized free to access ADS-B traffic network.
+Publish your dump1090 data streams to IPFS so we can create a decentralized free to access ADS-B traffic network.

 ## Credits